senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 # Overview

 The purpose of this series of CloudFormation templates is to setup a scheduled multi-account and multi-Region (MAMR) patching operation using Systems Manager.
-In addition to running patching commands on instances,  the Systems Manager automation orchestrates temporarily starting of stopped instances so they can be patched..
+In addition to running patching commands on instances, the Systems Manager automation can temporarily any stopped stopped EC2 instances so they can be patched.

 Additionally, Systems Manager Inventory is enabled using a State Manager association.
 The patching, inventory, and compliance data gathered can then be queried and reported on using Amazon Athena or Amazon QuickSight.